 My solution was using sets instead of arrays because that operation becomes O(n) instead of O(n^2) with sets.
 This reduces the number of operations from 10K to 200.
 Thus, I saved 50 operations on the server power for every user.

-The report landed in spam because the client did not pay for the full service in the time of screenshot.
+The report landed in spam because we were using the free version of Mailgun at the time of screenshot.

 Next.js, Node.js, TypeScript, Prisma, MySQL, TailwindCSS, AWS EC2, AWS S3 Bucket, Mailgun, NGINX, cron jobs